mattmcspirit/azurestack/deployment/multinode/README.md

 If you answered **yes** to any of those, you can deploy the AzSPoC in an offline/disconnected mode.
 To do so, you should **[read the offline/disconnected documentation.](</deployment/multinode/offline/README.md>)**

-IMPORTANT - Step by Step Guidance (for internet-connected Azure Stack systems)
+IMPORTANT - Step by Step Guidance (Connected Azure Stack systems)
 ------------

 ### Step 1 - Download the AzSPoC.ps1 script ###